Leading great experiences in Cybersecurity.

 Due to NDA contractual agreements, detailed work is available on request.

-After considering business and product requirements, technical limitations and direct user feedback, I created a path to achieve a list of UX milestones.
+After considering business and product requirements, technical limitations and direct user feedback, I created a path for the team to achieve a list of UX milestones.
 Basing the milestones on improving the experiences for operations teams and customers, managed and unmanaged.
 Major features like an inline AI assistant, a UI framework update to MUI, and enhanced workflow tools for investigations, team messaging and SOAR were top of the list.

 AI Assistance